 The Altar Guild team washes and prepares the silver for service and changes the linens and altar hangings, depending on the church calendar.
 We also polish the silver and brass, launder and iron the linens and maintain the wine and wafer supplies.
 Our members meet periodically for fellowship and to discuss any Altar Guild projects.

-If you would like to join the Altar Guild or have any questions, please contact Directors Gwen Samora and/or Ellen Shelton.
+If you would like to join the Altar Guild or have any questions, please contact Directors Dorrie Pearson and/or Vickie Loftis.
 All new Altar Guild members are assigned to a team, whose members will teach you the ins and outs of altar work.

 Candle Ministry A group of volunteers rotate through a schedule to replenish the oil in our sanctuary candles.
 Thus, as per their motto, this group is “Keepin’ God’s Home Fires Burnin’”